 As expected, the aromatics are like fireworks going off…they are bright, enthralling, sensory overload.
 Dark floral bouquet, boysenberry, sweet cassis, sandalwood.
 Purple in the glass and as you expect a monster to hit your palate, it’s fairly elegant but extremely layered.
 Gorgeously fresh.
 These always have a weightless depth and gravitas to them, similar to what I find in Scarecrow.
 Mesmerizing notes of dark cocoa, dark plum, freshly squeezed blue and black fruits, hint of candied bacon, and a flair of herbal spice.
 Finish is lengthy, juicy, delicious.

 1.5 hour decant(some chunky sediment).
 A remarkable inky purplish garnet color with some bricking.
 On the nose: exquisite notes of ripe dark berries, cassis, smoked meat, floral, black olives, mint.
 Taste: velvety, elegant, structured mouthcoating wine with blackberry, cassis, earth, licorice, crushed stone, and a spiced-mineral-dark chocolate espresso long finish.
-YUM!! — a day ago
+YUM!! — 3 months ago